-18. That companies should publish the following information on its directors on their website, and keep it up to date:

-a) Professional profile and biography.

-b) Any other Boards to which the directors belong, regardless of whether or not the companies are listed, as well as any other remunerated activities engaged in, regardless of type.

-c) Category of directorship, indicating, in the case of proprietary directors, the significant shareholder that they represent or to whom they are connected.
+- 18. That companies should publish the following information on its directors on their website, and keep it up to date: - a) Professional profile and biography. - b) Any other Boards to which the directors belong, regardless of whether or not the companies are listed, as well as any other remunerated activities engaged in, regardless of type. - c) Category of directorship, indicating, in the case of proprietary directors, the significant shareholder that they represent or to whom they are connected.

-That the number of proprietary directors as a percentage of the total number of non-executive directors should not be d) Date of their first appointment as a director of the company's Board of Directors, and any subsequent re-elections.
+d) Date of their first appointment as a director of the company's Board of Directors, and any subsequent re-elections.